 Rum, a product that is much of the original ingredient itself as it is the environment it was originally produced in (the Caribbean), is an integral part of any home bar.
-Regardless of how you want to use it in a drink — whether in a mojito, a Cuba Libre, a daiquiri, or one of literally hundreds (if not thousands) of other cocktails, you’re going to need a good bottle of rum to make whatever you have planned.
+Regardless of how you want to use it in a drink — whether in a mojito, a Cuba Libre, a Piña Coladas, or one of literally hundreds (if not thousands) of other rum cocktails, you’re going to need a good bottle to make whatever you have planned.

 The question then, as always, is what rum do you choose?
 Do you go with a white rum?
 A spiced rum?
 An aged or a dark rum?
 It all comes down to what you want to do with it.
 If you want a spirit-forward cocktail (such as a rum Old Fashioned), you’ll probably want an aged rum.
 Mixing up a batch of daiquiris?
 Go with a white rum.
 Making something funky?
 It’s rhum agricole all the way.

 To help you choose, we’ve compiled a list of the best rums for mixing below.

 Flor de Caña 4

 Aged for four years, Flor de Caña 4 is clear as water and light-bodied, making it perfect for light mixed drinks, even ones as simple as rum and tonic.
 The coconut, vanilla, and light barrel notes are enough to keep up with a bit stronger mixers as well, so grab a Flor de Caña 4 and enjoy the toasty sugar cane finish.

 A rum list wouldn’t be complete without Bacardí, especially a list of mixers.
 The cheap rum brand is almost synonymous with rum and its low price tag doesn’t take away from its distinct flavor.
 Its vanilla, cooked sugar, and extremely light oak can balance a cocktail without getting lost, but it can also let the mixer shine as if its meant to take a back seat.